-Sheldon Adelson, billionaire Trump backer and Las Vegas Sands CEO, dead
+Sheldon Adelson, billionaire Trump backer and Las Vegas Sands CEO, dead at 87

-Adelson, a major GOP and Trump backer, entered the casino business in 1989
+Adelson entered the casino business in 1989

 Sheldon Adelson, the founder, chairman and chief executive officer of Las Vegas Sands Corp., has died following a battle with cancer.
 He was 87.